flexera-public/policy_templates/security/aws/iam_one_active_key_per_user/README.md

 ## What It Does

-This policy reports all IAM users in an AWS account that have more than the user-specified number of access keys.
+This policy template reports all IAM users in an AWS account that have more than the user-specified number of access keys.
 Optionally, this report can be emailed.

 ## Input Parameters